cosmos/sdk-tutorials/tutorials/9-path-to-prod/5-network.md

 <HighlightBox type="tip">

-If you would like to see how to apply what you learned, you can go straight to the exercise in [Simulate Production in Docker](/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md) to start from scratch.
+If you would like to see how to apply what you've learned, you can go straight to the exercise in [Simulate production in Docker](/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md) to start from scratch.

 More specifically, you can jump to:

-* [Network preparation](/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md#network-preparation) to see how to prepare nodes to know about each other, and keep some things private,
+* [Network preparation](/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md#network-preparation), to see how to prepare nodes to know about each other, and to keep some things private.
-* [Networks they run in](/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md#the-networks-they-run-in) to see how the network topology is prepared.
+* [Networks they run in](/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md#the-networks-they-run-in), to see how the network topology is prepared.

 </HighlightBox>